EIC Tutorial: Setting Up Your Environment

 There are a few directories that are shared between the container and the host operating system: the current directory you are working on, your home directories, etc. Essentially, the typical directories where you would store your own work (as opposed to system directories).

-All programs that are installed in the container, are accessible under the /usr/local directory tree.
+All programs that are installed in the container, are accessible under the /opt/local directory tree.
 This is a standard location for programs that are not installed by the operating system’s package manager, which is how we install the dependencies for the EIC software stack.
 It also means that these programs are automatically found by the eic-shell without needing to modify the search path.

-The jumble of files in /usr/local are in fact merely a view into software installed in a more organized fashion in /opt/software, potentially for different compilers, operating systems, etc. The full definition of all software installed in /opt/software is in /opt/spack-environment/dev/spack.yaml, the ultimate definition of the EIC standard environment.
+The jumble of files in /opt/local are in fact merely a view into software installed in a more organized fashion in /opt/software, potentially for different compilers, operating systems, etc. The full definition of all software installed in /opt/software is in /opt/spack-environment/dev/spack.yaml, the ultimate definition of the EIC standard environment.

 Exercise: